 470.770 - Transatlantic Learning: Lessons from European Energy & Environmental Policy

-This course offers a new perspective about environmental, climate, energy and urban development policies and cooperation with Europe and reviews and analyzes these policies, their development, their performance and assesses their potential applications to the U.S. Urban themes are the focus of this class, given the leadership and progress of many European cities, particularly in the areas of renewable energy, energy efficiency, transportation, green buildings, water infrastructure, and brownfields redevelopment.
-For example, we will study, among other themes and projects, energy efficient housing and buildings policies in Freiburg, brownfields redevelopment in the Ruhr Valley, green infrastructure practices in Stuttgart and renewable energy policies in Copenhagen and their potential transfer to the U.S. We will then explore issues about how energy strategies of Stuttgart can be integrated into energy planning in Northern Virginia, how stormwater management practices in Berlin can be applied to Washington, D.C., and how light rail systems in Freiburg can be adopted in Baltimore.
+This course offers a new perspective about environmental, climate, energy, and urban development policies and cooperation with Europe; reviews and analyzes these policies, their development, and their performance; and assesses their potential applications to the U.S. Urban themes are the focus of this class, given the leadership and progress of many European cities, particularly in the areas of renewable energy, energy efficiency, transportation, green buildings, water infrastructure, and brownfields redevelopment.
+For example, we will study, among other themes and projects, energy-efficient housing and buildings policies in Freiburg, brownfields redevelopment in the Ruhr Valley, green infrastructure practices in Stuttgart, and renewable energy policies in Copenhagen and their potential transfer to the U.S. We will then explore issues about how energy strategies of Stuttgart can be integrated into energy planning in Northern Virginia, how storm water management practices in Berlin can be applied to Washington, D.C., and how light rail systems in Freiburg can be adopted in Baltimore.
 At the end of this course, students will be aware of the key European environmental and energy policies supporting these innovations and will appreciate how U.S. cities can learn from them.